Multidimensional Scaling for Big Data: Algorithms for multidimensional scaling with big data

 We base this algorithm on the principle of dividing and conquering.
 Roughly speaking, a large data set is divided into parts, then MDS is performed over every part and, finally, the partial configurations are combined so that all the points lie on the same coordinate system.
 Let us go into the details.

-Let $n$ be the number of observations of the original data set, which is divided into $p$ parts of size $\ell$, where $\ell\le \bar{\ell}$, being $\bar{\ell}$ the largest number such that classical MDS runs efficiently for a distance matrix of dimension $\bar{\ell}\times \bar{\ell}$.
-As it will be shown in Section \ref{sect:simul}, the choice of the size $\ell$ affects the algorithm efficiency, and choosing $\ell$ much lower than $\bar{\ell}$ reduces the computing time.
+Let $n$ be the number of individuals of the original data set, which is divided into $p$ parts of size $\ell$, where $\ell\le \bar{\ell}$.
+The algorithm requires that all the partitions have $c$ individuals in common.
+Those $c$ individuals are used in order to connect the MDS partial configuration obtained from each part and we name them {\em connecting points}.

-The $p$ parts into which the data set is divided must share a certain number of points, so that it is possible to connect the MDS partial configurations obtained from each part.
-Let $c$ be the amount of connecting points shared by all the configurations.
 This number $c$ should be large enough to guarantee good links between partial configurations, but as small as possible to favor efficient computations.
-Given that the partial configurations will be connected by a Procrustes transformation (see Appendix \ref{appendix:procrustes}) $c$ must be at least equal to the required low dimensional configuration we are looking for when applying classical MDS to every part of the data set.
+Given that the partial configurations will be connected by a Procrustes transformation (see, for instance, Chapter 20 of \citeNP{BorgGroenen2005}), $c$ must be at least equal to $r+1$ (to avoid reflections), where $r$ is the required low dimension we are looking for when applying classical MDS to every part of the data set.

-The divide-and-conquer MDS starts selecting at random the $c$ connecting points from the data set.
-Then $p=\lceil1 + (n-\ell)/(\ell-c)\rceil$, the lowest integer larger than or equal to $1 + (n-\ell)/(\ell-c)$, and $p$ data subset are defined containing the $c$ connecting points plus $\ell-c$ randomly selected (without replacement) points from the remaining $n-c$.
-Classical MDS is applied to each data subset, with target low dimensional configuration $r$.
-Let $\mathbf{X_j}$, $j=1,\ldots,p$, be the $\ell\times r$ configuration obtained from the $j$-th data subset.
+The divide-and-conquer MDS starts selecting at random the $c$ connecting points from the data set (selection strategies different from randomness could be used, as done in LMDS or RMDS; see Section \ref{sect:interpolationMDS}).
+Then, $\mathbf{X}$ is divided into $p$ data subsets, where $p=\lceil 1 + (n-\ell)/(\ell-c)\rceil$ is the lowest integer larger than or equal to $1 + (n-\ell)/(\ell-c)$.
+These data subsets are defined containing the $c$ connecting points plus $\ell-c$ randomly selected (without replacement) points from the remaining $n-c$.
+Classical MDS is applied to each data subset, with configurations of dimension $r$.
+Let $\mathbf{X}_j$, $j=1,\ldots,p$, be the $\ell\times r$ configuration obtained from the $j$-th data subset.